 Explore a Danish Village in California

-In 1911, a group of Danes living in the Midwest wanted to move away from the brutal winters.
-After purchasing 9,000 acres from the Old Mission Santa Inez, a Spanish Mission, they established a Danish village in Central California.
+In 1804 the Spanish missionaries built the Mission Santa Inez, though Chumash people called the area home long before.
+In 1911, a group of Danes from the Midwest wanted to escape the brutal winters.
+After purchasing 9,000 acres from the Old Mission Santa Inez, they established a Danish village in Central California.

-It all started with farming and traditional farm-style buildings, just like the old country.
+The Danish emigrants built traditional farm-style buildings, just like the Danish architecture back in Europe.
 Nearly 40 years quietly passed, until a reporter from the Saturday Evening Post discovered the Danish hamlet in 1947.
-Soon Solvang, Danish for “sunny field,” enticed travelers from Los Angeles and beyond.
+Soon Solvang (Danish for “sunny field”) enticed travelers from Los Angeles and beyond.

-Not a kitschy hub for trinkets and souvenirs, Solvang offers a vibrant community steeped in the Danish culture with royal ties to Denmark.
-With festivals celebrating their Danish roots, girls wearing red pinafores over white blouses dance merrily in their clogs to folk music.
+Not a kitschy hub for trinkets and souvenirs, downtown Solvang offers a vibrant community steeped in the Danish culture with royal ties to Denmark.
+During festivals celebrating their Danish roots, girls wearing red pinafores over white blouses dance merrily in their clogs to folk music.

-Just for the kids, take a trolley tour of Solvang in a replica of a 1915 Danish streetcar.
+Just for the kids, take Solvang trolley tour, a replica of a 1915 Danish streetcar.
 The horse-drawn trolley takes travelers on a tour of the downtown area.

-As the Danish Capital of America, the Danish Royal Family makes official royal visits.
+The Danish Royal Family often makes official royal visits to Solvang, the Danish capital of America.
 For Solvang’s centennial in 2011, HRH The Prince Consort Henrik of Denmark celebrated the historic, cultural and business ties between his country and Solvang.
-Over the last 100 years, the Danish Royal Family has visited several times.

 Danish Inspired Shopping